-Channels are a way to partition a two-way radio, so that its user can communicate with multiple people without everyone talking over each other and having to worry about who talks when.
+Channels are a way to partition a two-way radio's frequency, so that its user can communicate with multiple people without everyone talking over each other and having to worry about who talks when.
 A channel can be thought of like the radio's phone number Imagine the chaos if there were no phone numbers and everyone just picked up the phone and started talking!
-Of course, there arenít as many two-way radio channels or frequencies as there are phone numbers, so walkie-talkie users have to make some adjustments, but there are dozens and dozens of possible frequencies from which to choose and because two-way radios have a relatively small range, it's unlikely that all possible channels in an area will be in use at any given time.
-Radio users can select their choice, from the frequencies available to them, and lock it into partitions called ďChannels.Ē In a typical 4-channel two-way radio two-way radio, the user has 4 possible channels to tune to frequencies for the radios in that group.
+Of course, there aren't nearly as many two-way radio channels or frequencies as there are phone numbers, so walkie-talkie users have to make some adjustments.
+Still, there are dozens and dozens of possible frequencies from which to choose and because two-way radios have a relatively small range, it's unlikely that all possible channels in an area will be in use at any given time.
+Radio users can select their choice of frequencies available to them, and lock it into partitions called "Channels."
+In a typical four-channel two-way radio two-way radio system, the user has four possible channels to tune to frequencies for the radios in that group.
 Once clear frequencies are selected, all radios in the group would choose the same frequencies for the same channel numbers.
 For instance, in a restaurant, the kitchen staff would be on Channel 1, the waiters on Channel 2, the car valets on Channel 3 and maintenance on Channel 4.
 The manager could scan between all channels to hear all that is going on.
-But, the waiters could set the radios to only tune to Channels 1 and 2; so that they only hear other waiters and the kitchen staff, but not the unneeded talk from the valets or maintenance staff.
+But, the waiters could set the radios to only tune to Channels 1 and 2 so that they only hear other waiters and the kitchen staff, but not the unneeded talk from the valets or maintenance staff.

 Before shipping, all radios of a brand and model are typically set to the same frequencies and channels in the factory.
 This makes setup quick and easy for end users.
 A common issue with new radio users is that they often use their radios right out of the box with the factory settings for frequency and channel on Channel 1 unchanged.
-Using your new radio without changing the factory set channel frequencies greatly increases the possibility of nearby, similar radios interfering with each other because those users also probably didnít change their factory settings.
+Using your new radio without changing the factory set channel frequencies greatly increases the possibility of nearby, similar radios interfering with each other because those users also probably didn't change their factory settings either.
 Your best bet is to take a few moments when your radios arrive to look for frequencies that are clear of other users in your area and then to set channels accordingly.

-In short: Channels are partitions of your radio that you can and should tune to different frequencies.
-Besides surfing around for a chatter-free frequency, another way to filter out other peopleís broadcasts uses ďprivacy codes.Ē
+In short, Channels are partitions of your radio that you can and should tune to different frequencies.
+Besides surfing around for a chatter-free frequency, another way to filter out other people's broadcasts involves the use of "privacy codes."

-Privacy codes go by many different names in the radio industry, including Interference Elimination Codes Privacy Line Codes (PL), Tone, Squelch Codes, Quiet Talk Codes (QT), Interference Elimination Codes.
-Privacy code is the most common name, but interference elimination codes would be more accurate.
-Though they greatly reduce the odds of your conversation getting stepped on by someone elseís broadcasts; they donít guarantee privacy.
-For more detailed information on how privacy codes work visit privacy codes To communicate using privacy codes, you and the person youíre talking with must have your radios set to the same frequency and the same privacy code e.g. both radios set to Frequency 462.5625, Privacy 13.
+Privacy codes go by many different names in the radio industry, including Interference Elimination Codes, Privacy Line Codes (PL), Tone, Squelch Codes, Quiet Talk Codes (QT) and Interference Elimination Codes.
+Privacy code is the most commonly used name, but interference elimination codes would be more accurate.
+Though they greatly reduce the odds of your conversation getting stepped on by someone else's broadcasts, using a private code doesn't guarantee privacy.
+To communicate using privacy codes, you and the person you're talking with must have your radios set to the same frequency and the same privacy code e.g. both radios set to Frequency 462.5625, Privacy 13.
 Depending on the type of radio you buy (analogue or digital) you may have access to between 38 and 121 privacy codes.

-Multiply the number of privacy codes available for your radio, by the number of frequencies allotted to the type of radio service you use and youíll have anywhere from 500 to 3,000 or more chances to have an uninterrupted conversation that's free from curious ears.
-Just remember that privacy codes increase your odds of not being interrupted, but they donít guarantee it.
-If someone within range has their walkie-talkie set to the same frequency and the same privacy code as yours, they could hear and join in your conversation.
-With so many frequencies and privacy codes the odds are slim, but still present.
-If someone has their radio set to the same frequency, but not the same privacy code they will be able to hear your conversation, but they wonít be able to join in.
+Multiply the number of privacy codes available for your radio by the number of frequencies allotted to the type of radio service you use and you'll have anywhere from 500 to 3,000 or more chances to have an uninterrupted conversation that's free from curious ears.
+Just remember that while privacy codes increase your odds of not being interrupted or overheard, they don't guarantee it.
+If someone within range has their device set to the same two-way walkie-talkie frequencies and the same privacy code as yours, they could hear your conversation and even join in.
+With so many frequencies and privacy codes available, the odds of this happening are slim, but still present.
+If someone has their radio set to the same frequency, but not the same privacy code as you, they will be able to hear your conversation, but they won't be able to join in.
 Analogue two-way radio privacy codes range from 1-38.
 In general, manufacturers use them in a standardized way allowing for radio compatibility across brands.

 Digital two-way radio privacy codes are numbered from 39 and can go as high as 99, 121 or higher.
-However, digital privacy codes donít always map across manufacturers, so your digital two-way radios, with digital codes, may not be able to communicate using privacy codes with radios made by other manufacturers.
+However, digital privacy codes don't always map across manufacturers, so your digital two-way radios, with digital codes, may not be able to communicate using privacy codes with radios made by other manufacturers.
 You'll need to experiment with setting different devices to the same frequency and privacy code to determine if your particular setup will work.